Internet in Japan: A Guide for Tourists and Expats

 1. Home fiber optic internet

 At home, it is recommended to have fiber optic internet.
-It is the most stable and high-speed internet option, which is ideal for long-term residents in Japan.
+It is the most stable and high-speed internet option, which is ideal for long-term residents in Japan, and Japan has one of the most advanced fixed broadband infrastructures in the world, with median download speeds now exceeding 200 Mbps.

-However, you must consider how long you will live in Japan since contracts usually last 2 years with early termination fees.
-Also, installation can take some time, so it is important to arrange it in advance.
+However, you need to consider how long you will be living in Japan, since standard contracts usually last two years with early termination fees.
+Also, installation can take some time, often two to four weeks, so it's important to arrange it well in advance of your move-in date.

 👉See also: How to Set Up Utilities For the First Time in Japan